Notable People

 But Friedman did more than write one famous melody.

 What she changed was the emotional register of worship.
 JTA's obituary noted that she brought a more folksy, communal sound to American congregations.
-That phrase can sound slight, but it describes a real religious shift.
+That phrase can sound slight, but it describes a major religious shift.
 She helped make prayer feel less performed at and more entered into.
 She offered music that people without technical training could inhabit.

 That is why her work spread so far.
 Once a congregation learns to hear itself as a singing body rather than as an audience, the culture changes.